mattbierner/gen.js/README.md

 An object that defines the prototype for any generator instances.

 ## gen().sync(y, b)  ##
-Create a simple synchronous generator function form a gen instance.
+Create a simple synchronous generator function from a gen instance.
 Synchronous generator functions can return values directly but may block on infinite operations.